pyrethrum/webdriver/webdriver-examples/README.md

 This appears to be due to the profile being unpacked into tmp and the driver not being able to access it.
-If I copy the unpacked profile to "./webdriver-examples/driver-demo-e2e/.profile/FirefoxWebDriverProfile" and reference in capabilites as follows see (capsWithCustomFirefoxProfile):
+If I copy the unpacked profile to "./webdriver-examples/driver-demo-e2e/.profile/FirefoxWebDriverProfile" and reference in capabilities as follows see (capsWithCustomFirefoxProfile):

 ```firefoxArgs = Just ["-profile", "./webdriver-examples/driver-demo-e2e/.profile/FirefoxWebDriverProfile"]```